-CIC has a subscription agreement with CMI, whereby the former subscribes from the increase in the authorized share capital of the latter.
-CMI is a Philippine entity engaged in the business of the manufacture, sale, distribution, marketing, installation and service of electronic appliance products.
-As at December 31, 2022 and 2021, CIC and CCAC had a total of 110 million and 150 million shares equivalent to 22% and 30% interests, respectively, in CMI making up for the Group's 40% effective interest.
+CMI's primary business is to sell and distribute air conditioners, refrigerators, laundry, kitchen, and small domestic appliances marketed under Midea and Toshiba brands for the domestic market CIC has a subscription agreement with CMI, whereby the former subscribes from the increase in the authorized share capital of the latter.
+As at December 31, 2023 and 2022, CIC and CCAC had a total of 110 million and 150 million (2022-110 million and 150 million) shares equivalent to 22% and 30% interests, respectively, in CMI making up for the Group's 40% effective interest.
 CMI was classified as an associate (Note 14).